rkennesson/rhcsa8env/README.md

 ```
 ##### Also, install the Virtualbox extension pack below
 - [Virtual Box Extension Pack](https://www.virtualbox.org/wiki/Downloads)
+- download the `vbox-extpack` file
+- double-click to open and follow the on-screen prompt
+- scroll through and except the license
+- enter your password

 ## Debian
 _NOTE - If it's been awhile since you've run apt update, do that first.
 Reboot if the kernel was updated._